| |

 - The client is a minor and the information acquired by the counselor indicates the minor was the victim or subject of a crime, then the counselor may testify at any proceeding wherein the commission of the crime is the subject of inquiry;

-- You bring charges against the person registered or licensed under the law;
+- You bring charges against the person licensed under the law;

 - The counselor receives a subpoena to provide the information;